ndepoel/FSR3Unity/README.md

 #### Resource management

 By default, FSR2 for Unity loads its shaders directly from a Resources folder.
 This is not recommended behavior and many applications choose to manage shaders in a different way.
-To accomodate this, FSR2 for Unity makes it possible to override the method by which shaders are loaded and unloaded.
+To accomodate this, FSR2 for Unity makes it possible to override the methods by which shaders are loaded and unloaded.
 For example, they may be loaded from an asset bundle instead.

 #### Mipmap biasing

 One key part of FSR2 is adjusting the mipmap bias of textures.
 Normally when lowering the rendering resolution, Unity will also sample textures at lower mipmap levels to prevent texture aliasing.
 When upscaling is in use, this will result in noticeably blurry textures.
 To combat this, FSR2 suggests that applications adjust the mipmap bias for texture content in the scene that is to be upscaled.
 This is [further explained in the FSR2 documentation](https://github.com/GPUOpen-Effects/FidelityFX-FSR2#mipmap-biasing).

 Unfortunately Unity has no single unified way to identify textures that are part of the 3D scene, nor does it offer a way to set a global mipmap bias at run-time.
-There are also many ways in which textures may or may not be applied to the scene, depending on which third-party asset packages the application chooses to use.
+There are also many different ways in which textures may be applied to a scene, depending on which third-party asset packages the application chooses to use.
 This makes the implementation of texture mipmap biasing a highly application-specific thing.

 The default implementation in `Fsr2CallbackBase` will very naively look up every `Texture2D` object in the current scene and apply the mipmap bias offset to it.
 This generally works fine but it will also include textures that shouldn't have the mipmap bias applied (e.g. UI textures) and potentially misses textures that should have the mipmap bias applied (e.g. texture arrays for terrain rendering).
 You will want to override this callback to more selectively specify the textures that need to have this mipmap bias applied, and possibly store the current mipmap bias value to retroactively apply it to assets that are loaded on demand.